Cammi Granato

 Catherine Michelle Granato (born March 25, 1971) is an American former ice hockey player and one of the first women to be inducted into the Hockey Hall of Fame in November 2010.
-She currently works as an assistant general manager for the Vancouver Canucks organization.
+She currently works as a Senior Amateur (Scouting) Advisor for the Vancouver Canucks organization after previously serving as an Assistant General Manager from 2022-2026.
 Granato was the captain of the U.S. women's hockey team that won a gold medal in the 1998 Winter Olympics.
 She is the younger sister of former NHL player Tony Granato and former Buffalo Sabres head coach Don Granato, and a graduate of Providence College.
 Granato played hockey for Concordia University in Montreal, Quebec, Canada.

 Granato has been a recipient of the Lester Patrick Award (2007), and she has been inducted into the IIHF Hall of Fame (2008), the US Hockey Hall of Fame (2008), the Hockey Hall of Fame (2010) and the Rhode Island Hockey Hall of Fame in 2018.

 USA Hockey

 Granato played in every world championship for the United States from the inaugural event in 1990 to 2005.
 She was named USA Women's Player of the Year in 1996.
 Granato was the captain of the U.S. women's hockey team that won a gold medal in the 1998 Winter Olympics.
 On February 8, 1998, she scored the first ever Olympic goal for the U.S women's hockey team.
 In 205 career games for the national team, Granato had 186 goals, 157 assists, and 343 points.
 She is the team's all-time leading scorer.

 Granato was cut from the US National team unexpectedly before the 2006 Olympics in Turin, Italy bringing controversy to the decision after being a part of the program since its inaugural season and all-time leading point scorer.
 The US team subsequently lost its Olympic semifinal match to Sweden, its first-ever international loss to a team other than Canada, and brought home the bronze medal.